CIS-566-2019/hw06-city-generation/README.md

   - Elevation road networking: Roads follow paths of least elevation change
 - Use shape grammars to further refine the structure of your buildings
 - Create fully 3D terrain and adjust the placement of your buildings and roads based on the slope of your terrain.
+- In the vein of Emily's procedural city, use the BioCrowds algorithm to create agents that seek some goal point by navigating the terrain covered by roads.
 - Add any polish features you'd like to make your visual output more interesting